 In addition, we have precisely measured borrower behavior while in foreclosure, including cure rates, REO entry rates, timing of REO entry, and timing for Cure from FCL.

-Therefore, MIAC’s estimates of future credit loss, and forecasts emanating from our proprietary systems, are relied upon throughout our industry, the accounting profession, and across multiple government agencies.
+MIAC’s estimates of future credit loss, and forecasts stemming from our proprietary systems, are relied upon throughout our industry, the accounting profession, and across multiple government agencies.

 CECL’s preliminary tenets were provided by FASB, with joint OCC, FDIC, NCUA and FRB guidance.